schesa/second-brain/Java/README.md

 ### Spring

-Spring Application Context
+Spring Application Context vs BeanFactory

 SpEL

 IoC Container

-Dependency Injection can be done via: Setter, Constructor, Interface(not supported by Spring)
+Dependency Injection can be done via: Constructor, Setter, Interface(not supported by Spring)

-@Autowired can be user for: Field, Setter, Constructor(preffered)
+@Autowired can be user for: Field, Constructor(preffered), Setter(overrides Contructor)

 @Component - only Component is scanned.
 The other's interfaces are annotated with Component